jal9o3/Streak/README.md

 Then, `cd` into the cloned directory.

 ### Creating an Environment (optional)
+streak requires `Click` and `pandas` to work.
+Installing in an isolated environment would prevent possible conflicts with existing versions of these dependencies.

 You may setup `virtualenv` as recommended by the [click documentation](https://click.palletsprojects.com/en/8.1.x/quickstart/#virtualenv).